 What is dbt?

-dbt was created by Fishtown Analytics to enable data analysts to build well-defined data transformations in an intuitive, testable, and versioned environment.
+dbt enables data analysts to build well-defined data transformations in an intuitive, testable, and versioned environment.

 Users build transformations (called models) defined in templated SQL.
 Models defined in dbt can refer to other models, forming a dependency graph between the transformations (and the tables or views they produce).
 Models are self-documenting, easy to test, and easy to run.
 And the dbt tooling can use the graph defined by models’ dependencies to determine the ancestors and descendants of any individual model, so it’s easy to know what to recompute when something changes.